In the previous modules, you learned the foundational building blocks of modern AI applications:

 In this module, you learned how modern AI agents are designed to go beyond simple text generation.
 You explored:

-The fundamentals of what makes an AI agent, including the importance of memory, tools, and the decision cycle
+The fundamentals of what makes an AI agent, including the importance of memory, tools, and the decision loop

 How agents use different types of memory (working, episodic, semantic, procedural) to remember, reason, and act